-After the halfway evaluation and after the final evaluation, the graduation committee sends the appropriate evaluation form to CSA EE in Flux 0.127.
+After the halfway evaluation and after the final assessment, the graduation committee sends the appropriate forms to CSA EE in Flux 0.125.

 Halfway through the graduation project, there will be an evaluation of the progress of your graduation project where you have to write your results up till then in a paper and present them during the presentation.
 After the presentation, you have to defend your work by means of answering questions from the graduation committee.
-From this evaluation you will get feedback which you can then use to improve your results for the final evaluation: the graduation defense.
+From this evaluation you will get feedback which you can then use to improve your results for the final assessment: the graduation defense.
 You will also receive feedback on your professional skills on academic writing and presenting scientific information which you can also use to improve your professional skills.
 In case of insufficient results extra training by means of SkillsLab workshops or courses on Academic Writing and/or Presenting can be advised.

 The graduation paper

 The graduation project is concluded by writing a graduation paper between 8 to 12 pages (conform IEEE publications format), which describes the project and its results, and is ready to be submitted as a regular contribution to a periodical.